-These canning chicken directions work for chicken, duck, goose, turkey
+These canning chicken directions work for chicken, rabbit, duck, goose, turkey

 or wild game birds.
 It is great for home